awsdocs/amazon-route53-docs/doc_source/domain-click-email-link.md

    1. In the **Alerts** table, find the domain that you want to transfer\.

    1. In the **Status** column for that domain, choose **Resend email**\.

+1. If you encounter issues while resending the authorization email for a domain transfer, you can contact customer support for free\.
+For more information, see [Contacting Customer Support About Domain Registration Issues](domain-contact-support.md)\.<a name="domain-click-email-link-update-procedure"></a>

 **To resend the authorization email to update the registrant contact or delete a domain**